UAViators (pronounced You-Aviators)

 - United Nations (OCHA) Policy Brief

 Our Mission is to bridge humanitarian and UAV communities internationally.
 We do this by supporting a global volunteer network of professional, civilian and responsible hobbyist UAV pilots who facilitate information sharing, coordination and operational safety in support of a broad range of humanitarian efforts.
-Thanks to our collaboration with Air-Vid, we have access to an additional
+Our pilot roster includes 300+ UAV pilots.
+And thanks to our collaboration with Air-Vid, we have access to an additional 600+ vetted pilots in 60+ countries.
+We actively promote community engagement and are being pro-active in educating new civilian pilots rather than waiting for mistakes to be made.
+Our objectives are thus four-fold: provide coordination support, facilitate information sharing, enable safe UAV operations and establish clear standards for humanitarian use.
+See Executive Summary (PDF).
+UAViators was launched by QCRI.

 In 2014, we co-organized the first ever Humanitarian UAV Experts Meeting at the UN Secretariat.
 We will be holding this meeting again in 2015 along with the first ever training and certification course on Humanitarian UAVs for established humanitarian professionals.
 In addition, we will be convening a high-level policy forum supported by the Rockefeller Foundation.